kubernetes-sigs/cluster-api/docs/book/src/developer/tilt.md

 Supported values are:

   * `grafana`*: To create dashboards and query `loki` as well as `prometheus`.
-  * `kube-state-metrics`: For exposing metrics for kubernetes and CAPI resources to `prometheus`.
+  * `kube-state-metrics`: For exposing metrics for Kubernetes and CAPI resources to `prometheus`.
   * `loki`: To receive and store logs.
   * `prometheus`*: For collecting metrics from Kubernetes.
   * `promtail`: For providing pod logs to `loki`.